Skip to Main Content

 Where Glamping Becomes a Serious Category

 The American West has long sustained two distinct hospitality modes: the full-service luxury lodge, positioned deep in a resort corridor, and the raw backcountry camp, where self-sufficiency is the price of admission.
 Over the past decade, a third format has consolidated between those poles.
 Upscale tented camps, led by operators like Under Canvas, have established that canvas-walled accommodations with ensuite facilities, curated food programming, and professional site management can command the attention of travellers who also book properties like Amangiri in Canyon Point or Amangani in Jackson Hole.
-Under Canvas West Yellowstone, at 890 Buttermilk Creek Road in Gallatin County, Montana, operates inside that tier.
+Under Canvas West Yellowstone, at 890 Buttermilk Creek Road in West Yellowstone, Montana, operates inside that tier.

 The format carries specific logic in this location.
 Yellowstone National Park is one of the most visited national parks in the United States, drawing over four million visitors annually in recent years, yet overnight options within and directly adjacent to the park remain sharply limited.
 The West Yellowstone gateway sits at the park's western entrance, and the camp's placement on Buttermilk Creek Road keeps guests close to that access point without placing them inside the park's own lodging infrastructure, which runs from historic but utilitarian to fully booked well in advance of peak season.
 Choosing the Under Canvas format here is partly a logistical decision, and it's worth treating it as one.

-The Outdoor Hospitality Peer Set
+The Outdoor Hospitality comparable set

 Comparing Under Canvas West Yellowstone against conventional hotel benchmarks misreads the category.
-Its peer set is not the traditional Montana lodge circuit represented by properties like 320 Guest Ranch or Sage Lodge in Pray.
+Its comparable set is not the traditional Montana lodge circuit represented by properties like 320 Guest Ranch or Sage Lodge in Pray.
 Those properties offer permanent structures, full dining rooms, and activity programming built around the ranch or river experience.
 Under Canvas operates on a different compact: the tent is the room, and the landscape is the amenity.
 That framing places it closer to properties like Ambiente, A Landscape Hotel in Sedona, where the physical environment is treated as primary infrastructure rather than backdrop.

 Within Gallatin County's broader hospitality offering, the Under Canvas format occupies a distinct niche.
 For travellers who want something outside the standard lodge format but are not ready to commit to a full wilderness camp, it provides a calibrated middle position.
 The Howlers Inn B&B; and Wolf Sanctuary represents the region's more intimate, owner-operated end of the market.
 Under Canvas sits in a different register: a multi-site operator with standardized infrastructure that makes the experience replicable and predictable in ways that smaller properties cannot guarantee.